Racial Disparities in Prostate Cancer Screening: The Role of Shared Decision Making

-INTRODUCTION: The 2018 United States Preventive Services Task Force recommendations endorsed shared decision-making (SDM) for men aged 55-69, encouraging consideration of patient race/ethnicity for prostate-specific antigen (PSA) screening.
-This study aimed to assess whether a proxy SDM variable modified the effect of race/ethnicity on the likelihood of PSA screening.
-METHODS: A cross-sectional analysis of men between 55 and 69 years, who responded to the PSA screening portions of the 2020 U.S.-based Behavioral Risk Factor Surveillance System survey, was performed between September and December 2022.
-Complex sample multivariable logistic regression models with an interaction term combining race and estimated SDM were used to test whether SDM modified the effect of race/ethnicity on screening.
-RESULTS: Out of a weighted sample of 26.8 million men eligible for PSA screening, 25.7% (6.9 million) reported PSA screening.
-In adjusted analysis, estimated SDM was a significant predictor of PSA screening (aOR:2.65, 95%CIs: 2.36-2.98, p<0.001).
-The interaction between race/ethnicity and estimated SDM on the receipt of PSA screening was significant (p=0.001).
-Among those who did not report estimated SDM, both non-Hispanic Black (OR: 0.77, 95%CIs: 0.61-0.97, p=0.026) and Hispanic (OR: 0.51, 95%CIs: 0.39-0.68, p<0.001) men were significantly less likely to undergo PSA screening than non-Hispanic White men.
-On the contrary, among respondents who reported estimated SDM, no race-based differences in PSA screening were found.
-CONCLUSIONS: While much disparities research focuses on race-based differences in PSA screening, research on strategies to mitigate these disparities is needed.
-SDM might attenuate the effect of race/ethnic disparities on the likelihood of PSA screening.
+INTRODUCTION: The 2018 U.S. Preventive Services Task Force recommendations endorsed shared decision making for men aged 55-69 years, encouraging consideration of patient race/ethnicity for prostate-specific antigen screening.
+This study aimed to assess whether a proxy shared decision-making variable modified the impact of race/ethnicity on the likelihood of prostate-specific antigen screening.
+METHODS: A cross-sectional analysis of men aged between 55 and 69 years, who responded to the prostate-specific antigen screening portions of the 2020 U.S.-based Behavioral Risk Factor Surveillance System survey, was performed between September and December 2022.
+Complex sample multivariable logistic regression models with an interaction term combining race and estimated shared decision making were used to test whether shared decision making modified the impact of race/ethnicity on screening.
+RESULTS: Of a weighted sample of 26.8 million men eligible for prostate-specific antigen screening, 25.7% (6.9 million) reported for prostate-specific antigen screening.
+In adjusted analysis, estimated shared decision making was a significant predictor of prostate-specific antigen screening (AOR=2.65, 95% CI=2.36, 2.98, p<0.001).
+The interaction between race/ethnicity and estimated shared decision making on the receipt of prostate-specific antigen screening was significant (p=0.001).
+Among those who did not report estimated shared decision making, both non-Hispanic Black (OR=0.77, 95% CI=0.61, 0.97, p=0.026) and Hispanic (OR=0.51, 95% CI=0.39, 0.68, p<0.001) men were significantly less likely to undergo prostate-specific antigen screening than non-Hispanic White men.
+On the contrary, among respondents who reported estimated shared decision making, no race-based differences in prostate-specific antigen screening were found.
+CONCLUSIONS: Although much disparities research focuses on race-based differences in prostate-specific antigen screening, research on strategies to mitigate these disparities is needed.
+Shared decision making might attenuate the impact of race/ethnic disparities on the likelihood of prostate-specific antigen screening.